Maddening, isn’t it?

 Tip #4: Minimize plug-ins

-Plug-ins add features to your website, but the more you install, the more they can increase load times.
+Plug-ins add features to your website, but the more you install, the more they can increase load times leading to a slow website.
 There’s no magic number for a maximum number of plug-ins, but a safe rule of thumb is to limit it to five or six, if possible.
 Use only those that are necessary and keep them up to date.

 Tip #5: Optimize images